robvet/dapr-workshop/Assignment03/step-by-step.md

    dapr run --app-id trafficcontrolservice --app-port 6000 --dapr-http-port 3600 --dapr-grpc-port 60000 --components-path ../dapr/components dotnet run
    ```

-1. Open a third **new** terminal window in VS Code and change the current folder to `src/Simulation`.
+1. Finally, open a fourth **new** terminal window in VS Code and change the current folder to `src/Simulation`.

 1. Start the simulation: